awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-fleets-creating.md

 1. Once you've finished configuring the new fleet, click **Initialize fleet**\.
 Amazon GameLift assigns an ID to the new fleet and begins the fleet activation process\.
 You can view the new fleet's status on the **Fleets** page\.
 Once the fleet is active, you can [change the fleet's capacity](fleets-updating-capacity.md), runtime configuration, and other configuration settings as needed\.
 You can also add or remove remote locations\.

-## Create a Realtime Fleet \(AWS CLI\)<a name="realtime-fleets-creating-aws-cli"></a>
+## Create a realtime fleet \(AWS CLI\)<a name="realtime-fleets-creating-aws-cli"></a>

 To create a Realtime fleet with the AWS CLI, open a command line window and use the `create-fleet` command to define a new fleet\.
-See complete documentation on this command in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-fleet.html)\.
+See complete documentation on this command in the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-fleet.html)\.
 [Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/)

 The example `create-fleet` request shown below creates a new fleet with the following characteristics:
 + The fleet will use c5\.large spot instances\.